Milwaukee Mile: Open wheel

 In 1954, the 1 mi track was paved, and an infield road course was created.
-The 1/4 mile dirt infield track was kept for weekly programs during the 1950s and 1960s.
+The 1/4-mile dirt infield track was kept for weekly programs during the 1950s and 1960s.

-In 1963, Jim Clark won the first victory for a rear-engined Indy Car in his Lotus-Ford.
+In 1963, Jim Clark drove his Lotus-Ford to the first victory for a rear-engined Indy Car.

 In 1964, A. J. Foyt dominated in what was to be his penultimate race in a roadster.
 The rear-engine began dominating races in the 1960s, replacing the front-engine roadster, but not before one unexpected race.
 In 1965.
 A. J. Foyt had to tow his front-engine backup dirt car from Springfield because his primary car and crew would not make it to Milwaukee in time for qualifying.
 He prepared the car himself for pavement, and put the car on the pole with a speed of 107.881 mi/h.
 He led for 16 of 200 laps, and finished second.

 In 1965.
 Gordon Johncock scored his first career Indy Car win at the Milwaukee Mile.